vedantchimmad/Python_course/8.object_oriented/class_and_object/README.md

 # Class and Object

 ---
-Almost everything in Python is an object, with its properties and methods.

-A Class is like an object constructor, or a "blueprint" for creating objects.
+* A Class is a "blueprint" for creating objects.
+* Class contains collection of variables(attributes) & methods(behavior)
+* Class is a Logical entity
+* Class Does not occupy space in the memory

 ### Create a Class
 To create a class, use the keyword `class`